 This material is made to meet industry-specific quality standards.
 Our flexible TPU offers versatility and great mechanical properties.
-You will be able to manufacture strong and durable performance parts, combined with excellent surface quality and level of detail using a thermoplastic emlastomer material.
+You will be able to manufacture strong and durable performance parts, combined with excellent surface quality and level of detail using a thermoplastic elastomer material.

 Combining the advantages of 3D printing and TPU can open up new opportunities for your business.
 Implement flexibility in both your manufacturing process and your products.

 Additive manufacturing is an efficient prototyping method.
 You need to create a 3D model of your project to get it 3D printed.
 No molding is required!
 This technique is perfect for developing different iterations of the same product.

 Additive Manufacturing is fast and produces your prototypes in no time.
 That’s an obvious advantage while running a business and developing a project.
 Time is money, especially when it comes to prototyping.
 The faster you can test new design solutions, the quicker you can adjust your design and move on to the manufacturing process of your final product.
 Thanks to advanced materials such as TPU, you can give your prototypes new properties and create solid functional prototypes.

 3D printing is a cost-effective technique if you are willing to manufacture small volumes, but serial production has become more appealing with this cutting-edge technology.
 With the development of new technical materials such as TPU, production is becoming one of the main applications of additive manufacturing.

 Producing your projects using 3D printing is a way to rethink your supply chain.
 Your flexible parts can be produced on-demand, and you can quickly start to make the most of a digital inventory.
 No need to store your adjustable amount anymore, additive manufacturing allows you to choose precisely the size of your batch.
 You can get one or several parts when you need them.